timeplus-io/chameleon/dataloader/README.md

 ![Test Deployment](deployment.png)
 # Introduction

-This (dataload) tool aims to ingest [IoT CSV or JSON metric](https://github.com/timeplus-io/timeplus-redpanda-benchmark/blob/master/models/metric.go) data to external streaming stores : Redpanda and Kafka and then we streaming query the data directly from Kafka / Redpanda in realtime by using Timeplus.
-The intial goals are finding how Timeplus works in this scenario.
+This (dataload) tool aims to ingest [IoT CSV or JSON metric](https://github.com/timeplus-io/chameleon/blob/main/dataloader/models/metric.go) data to external streaming stores : Redpanda and Apache Kafka, and then we query the real-time data directly from Kafka / Redpanda using Timeplus.
+The initial goal is to test how Timeplus works in this scenario.

 # Build This Tool